 Please submit applications at https://www.hsph.harvard.edu/winter-session-ghp-field-trips/application-process/.
 The deadline for application is October 1st, at noon EST. Interviews will begin on October 2nd.
 The location for January 2020 is tentatively planned Lebanon.

 Also offered by the School of Public Health as GHP 543.
 The course spans over one compulsory weekend session in the fall, a three-week field assessment mission in the Middle East region, and an optional weekend wrap up in the Spring (please note the field assessment mission for this HSPH course ends after the HKS January term dates).
 The location for January 2020 is tentatively planned in Lebanon.
 Please note the estimated cost per student for this course will be approximately $3,000.
 This covers transportation and accommodation for students on location during the course dates.
 It does not cover airfare or visa.

-This field course meets outside of standard January terms dates (January 4-21).
+This field course meets outside of standard January term dates.
 Please see syllabus for detailed schedule information.